Safeguarding in the Methodist Church

 District Safeguarding Policy

-If you require the training offer on any of these training courses please contact your Circuit Safeguarding Officer for dates and venues.
+If you require Foundation Module training please contact your Circuit Safeguarding Officer.